-Working for a better West Yorkshire
+Working for a brighter West Yorkshire that works for all

-Everything the Combined Authority delivers involves working in partnership.
-With the Mayor of West Yorkshire as its directly-elected chair, the Combined Authority works wholly in partnership with the five West Yorkshire local authorities towards shared objectives, centred around the goal of improving the lives of the communities that we serve.
-Working together we can share expertise, maximise the impact of our funding, and ensure our programmes and investments meet the needs of communities and the region.
+Everything we deliver involves working in partnership.
+With the Mayor of West Yorkshire as our directly elected chair, we work with the five West Yorkshire local authorities towards shared objectives, centred around the goal of improving the lives of the communities that we serve.
+Working together we share expertise, maximise the impact of our funding, and ensure our programmes and investments meet the needs of communities and the region.